 Fraser added: “We’re only getting started.
 The reality is, we’ll probably end up with a ‘cocktail’ of drugs that will be even more reparative.
 That’s where the whole idea of ‘reversing a stroke’ comes from.
 We’re only scratching the surface on what’s possible.”

-In addition to the MAVARIC trial, Fraser and Bix are also collaborating on the development of a stroke tissue bank to enhance stroke research.
+In addition to the MAVARIC trial, UK is also collaborating on the development of a stroke tissue bank to enhance stroke research.
 The BACTRAC (Blood and Clot Thrombectomy Registry and Collaboration) study is developing a tissue bank of thrombi (stroke-causing clots) and distal and peripheral blood to examine the immediate molecular changes that occur at the stroke site.